Bumernoy/EWebShop/README.md

-BuildingsSeller
+EWebShop
 ===============
-An ASP.NET-MVC application with 3 - tier architecture and web api that being consumed by windows phone client.
+An ASP.NET-MVC application with 3 - tier architecture.
 In this project were implemented: custom role system, client-server communication based on Restful Web Api.
 On client side -  MVVM pattern.